atomjump/medimage/README.md

 # Requirements

-The project was originally built with the PhoneGap Build tool.
+The project was originally built with the PhoneGap Build tool and released as Android and iPhone app-store apps.

-However, since that tool has been removed, a migration has started to occur to Apache Cordova, which is fundamentally the same system.
+However, since Phonegap has been removed, a migration has occurred to Apache Cordova, which is fundamentally the same system.

+We have also now migrated away from app-store apps, and our browser app is the primary version.

 The desktop system should have the MedImage Server at https://github.com/atomjump/medimageserv installed first.